iamjingxian/multiclass-classification/README.md

-# dsa5202-advanced-ml-topics
+#### multiclass classification; data with unknown origin
-multiclass classification; data with unknown origin
+dsa5202 - advanced topics in ml

 This was a project (individual) for class dsa5202 (June-2023), with a kaggle-like component.
 A dataset was provided, with input dimension 400 and output dimension 9.
 The task consisted of building a model that learns how to classify this dataset.
 For fairness, the dataset was anonymized.